marcprux/MemoZ/README.md

   3. use `master` or pin the appropriate version
   4. add `import MicroMemo`

 ## Error Handling:

 MicroMemo uses the keyPath as a key for the memoization cache, and as such, need to be performed with calculated properties (which can be implemented via extensions).
-Properties accessors cannot throw errors, but error caching can be done using the `Result` type.
+Property accessors cannot throw errors, but error handling can be accomplished using the `Result` type.
 For example:

 ```swift
 extension BidirectionalCollection {